UnitTesters/utcom-blog-data/blog/munit/Unit-Testing-DataWeave-JSON-output.md

 ## Writing MUnit XML Test Case

-As we have seen in earlier post, output of DataWeave will be instance of WeaveOutputHandler class.
-Any transformer capable of consuming outputstreams can consume this output.
+As we saw in previous post, output of DataWeave will be instance of WeaveOutputHandler class.
+Any transformer capable of consuming output streams can consume this output.
 As we are expecting json output, we will use `json-to-object-transformer` with a return class of `java.util.ArrayList`.
 Once we have the java list of json, we can validate any data elements.
 Here is out xml test case -

 ```xml
     <munit:test name="dataweave-testing-suite-jsonTest" description="MUnit Test">